Tropical Storm Ma-on: Meteorological history

-On the same day, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the system.
-Shortly afterwards, the JTWC designated the system as 10W.
-Satellite imagery indicated that it had formative bands with a low-level circulation center (LLCC).
-By August 22, the JMA classified the system as a tropical storm and named the storm Ma-on.
-Later on, the JTWC and PAGASA also upgraded the system into a tropical storm.
+On the same day, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the system, and shortly afterward designated it as Tropical Depresion 10W.
+Satellite imagery showed formative bands wrapping into a low-level circulation center (LLCC).
+On August 22, the JMA upgraded the system to a tropical storm, naming it Ma-on.
+Later on, the JTWC and PAGASA also classified the system as a tropical storm.
 Ma-on began to moved slowly, under the influence of a subtropical ridge off the coast of Luzon.
 At 18:00 UTC, the JMA upgraded Ma-on to severe tropical storm status.
 The PAGASA reported that the system intensified into a severe tropical storm on August 23.

 At that time, multispectral animated satellite imagery revealed a symmetrical central convection.
 Ma-on made landfall over Maconacon in the province of Isabela around 10:30 (PHT) (02:30 UTC).
 The system continued consolidating which allowed it to organized a small microwave eye.
 Traversing the Luzon Islands before it emerged over the coastal of Ilocos Norte.
 Ma-on exited the Philippine Area of Responsibility at 05:00 PHT August 24 (21:00 UTC August 23).
 Upper-Level near the storm's center struggled to organize due to moderate to strong east-northeasterly shear.
 An Advanced Scatterometer (ASCAT) pass indicated that the storm was along the southern of the system.
 Ma-on moved west-northwest and subsequently made second landfall just southwest of Yangjiang, China on August 25.
 Shortly after the landfall, the JTWC discontinued warnings on the system.
 Ma-on later become unfavorable of its intensity.
 As a result, the JMA downgraded the system to a tropical storm at 06:00 UTC that day.
 Ma-on moved west to the Gulf of Tonkin, and made third and final landfall in Móng Cái City, Quảng Ninh Province in Vietnam on 13:00 UTC.
 After that, JMA declared that Ma-on weakened to a tropical depression, until it was last noted in Northern Vietnam on August 26.